 The time-independence of action is assumed only when we write wave-equations in Aku's measurement space using t, for a conservative system.
-However any conservative system is a very small subset of any discrete measurement space.
+However any conservative system is a very small subset of information contained in a discrete measurement space.
 The concept of a conservative system is extremely useful for developing a mathematical structure for an observed physical phenomenon, but it also has fairly limited prediction capability.

 Notice that the direction of the tangential component t , remains the same, however the direction of the normal component n, changes across locations in the space-time grid in j-space.
 The unit vectors n and t , are similar to the fundamental dyad of a metric tensor gμν .
-We will discuss the geometrical significance of having a normal vector in j-space, and why we need tensors in j-space a little later.
+We will discuss the geometrical significance of having a normal vector in j-space, and why we need tensors in j-space when we go surfing in (t, x, y, z) phase-space a little later.

 Let us sum up: